A-PRASATHARUMUGAM/NET_REPOSITORY/Daily_Progress_Update.md

 Implement the crud and  all validation
 Implement the soft delete
 Implement the relationship to table

+Today 23_11_25
+SUNDAY